matt-writes-code/investment-banking/src/md/organisations.md

 **Loan Market Association** | The LMA is a London based organisation that assist the development of the secondary market in Europe.

+## GCNA Region
+**State Administration for Market Regulation** | SAMR is responsible for the regulation of market competition, intellectual property, monopolies, and drug safety in China.

 ## ASA Region

 **Bank Negara Malaysia** | BNM is the regulator of all financial institutions in Malaysia.
 It gathers and published key financial statistics on its Open API.